FreeCAD/FreeCAD-macros/ImportExport/ObjectsToPython/README.md

 This macro generates python code from all selected objects in a FreeCAD project.
 If no object is selected, all objects in the project will be selected.

-The output will be written to the Report View (Menu View -> Panels -> Report View)
+A dialog will open and the output will be written into it.
+Press CTRL-a and CTRL-c to copy the code.